 In addition to formatting codes, novelWriter allows for comments, a synopsis tag, and a set of keyword and value sets used for tags and references.
 There are also some codes that apply two whole paragraphs.
 See Text Paragraphs below for more details.

 Four levels of headings are allowed.
-For project notes they are free to be used as you see fit.
-That is, novelWriter doesn’t assign the different headings any importance.
+For project notes, they are free to be used as you see fit.
+That is, novelWriter doesn’t assign the different headings any particular meaning.
 However, for novel documents they indicate the structural level of the novel and must be used correctly to produce the intended result.
 See Importance of Headings for more details.

 # Title Text

 Heading level one.
 For novel documents, the header level indicates the start of a new partition.

 Heading level two.
 For novel documents, the header level indicates the start of a new chapter.
 Chapter numbers can be inserted automatically when building the manuscript.